 V. It is desirable that the project could generate community processes that make habitat improvement sustainable, and promote innovative policies based on the experiences developed by each organization, the sustainable development goals delivered by the UN, and that local or national governments want to support.

 VI.
 It is important to consider that the families who will benefit from the project should participate in all the processes, both in the elaboration and in the subsequent execution of the project, in order to guarantee that the project responds to the real needs of the families to be supported.

-IX.
-The maximum amount granted by project is USD 72,000.
-SELAVIP therefore reserves the right to decrease the requested amount during the project’s presentation and the number of solutions according to the budget’s availability.
+X. The maximum amount granted by project is USD 72,000.
+SELAVIP reserves the right to decrease the requested amount during the project’s presentation and the number of solutions according to the budget’s availability.

 NEW HOUSE / DWELLING

 The cost to be financed for each new house/dwelling should not exceed USD 1,400

 (If the house comes with a toilet, the amount does NOT change, IT NOT USD 1,400 + USD 600).

 Maximum USD 800 to extend or expand an existing home whose family is overcrowded.
 It must be justified by the number of people living in the family

 Maximum USD 600